-Responsible Department Planning

-Funding Sources Department Budget

-Actions and Timeframe Support missing middle housing with the objective to produce 40 units by 2031 (metric).
+Responsible Department Planning Funding Sources Department Budget Actions and Timeframe Support missing middle housing with the objective to produce 40 units, with at least 24 of those units being located in census tracts with median household incomes above the citywide median, by 2031 (metric).
 Continue to work with the school district to explore opportunities to provide workforce housing, particularly for local school district and community college district teachers and employees (ongoing).
 By the end of 2023, integrate SB 9 Toolkit trainings in the ADU Monday program.
 By the end of 2024, through Program 21: Zoning Ordinance and Building Code Amendments, identify and implement possible zoning ordinance changes to further promote a mix of dwelling unit types and sizes, particularly in high resource neighborhoods; consider flexible zoning standards for missing middle housing projects with small units, such as pertaining to density, setbacks, building height, parking, and open space.
 By the end of 2024, update and promote opportunities to create duplexes and urban lot splits with the City's SB 9 Toolkit.
-By the end of 2024, participate in State financing programs for middle-income workforce housing developments that meet the City's adopted Goals and Performance Measures for these projects.
-By the end of 2025, evaluate providing incentives for constructing missing middle housing projects, such as reducing affordable housing, permit processing, development impact, and utility fees, and expediting the review and approval of these projects.evaluate a reduced affordable housing fee and expedited development review for missing middle housing projects.
+By the end of 2024, participate in State financing programs for middle- income workforce housing developments that meet the City's adopted Goals and Performance Measures for these projects.
+By the end of 2025, evaluate providing incentives for constructing missing middle housing projects, such as reducing affordable housing, permit processing, development impact, and utility fees, and expediting the review and approval of these projects.
 Relevant Policies HE 4.3, HE 1.5, HE 1.8 Community Input A key stakeholder and decisionmaker recommended that the City add a new program on Missing Middle Housing that legalizes these housing types.
 In pop-ups and workshops, community members also highlighted the importance of medium-density housing to balance higher density projects in the specific plan areas.